paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-907-the-air-force.md

   (D) decrease the total aircraft inventory of RQ–4 aircraft below 10 aircraft.

 (2) The prohibition under paragraph (1) shall not apply to individual RQ–4 aircraft that the Secretary of the Air Force determines, on a case-by-case basis, to be no longer mission capable and uneconomical to repair because of aircraft accidents, mishaps, or excessive material degradation and non-airworthiness status of certain aircraft.

+**(n)**

+(1) The Secretary of the Air Force shall maintain a total inventory of intercontinental ballistic missiles sufficient to ensure that not fewer than 400 such missiles are operationally available.

+(2) Such intercontinental ballistic missiles shall be deployed among not fewer than 150 launch facilities dispersed across each of the following locations (for a total of not fewer than 450):

+  (A) Francis E. Warren Air Force Base, Laramie County, Wyoming.

+  (B) Malmstrom Air Force Base, Cascade County, Montana.

+  (C) Minot Air Force Base, Ward County, North Dakota.

+(3) In this subsection, the term “intercontinental ballistic missile” means any combination of the LGM–30G Minuteman III intercontinental ballistic missile or the LGM–35A Sentinel intercontinental ballistic missile.

 ### Statutory Notes